 Check your local TAFE SA campus as to the availability of services such as patrol staff, surveillance cameras and recovery of lost property.

-TAFE SA is pleased to promote a smoke free environment.
+TAFE SA is pleased to promote a smoke free environment, including vaping and e-cigarettes.